IbraheemTaha/colabs/README.md

 # Colabs

-I created this repos in order to keep Colab documents which can be easily accessed over here in Github.
+I created this repos in order to keep Colab notebooks which can be easily accessed over here in Github.